 The views and reports described above will be re-implemented using the Bootstrap UI library to enable the new UI look and functionalities.
 Below a series of mock-ups are presented showing the functionality of the new portal interface.
 These are not representative of the final appearance of the new Portal.

 First, as can be seen in Fig.2, the page will have a drop down menu above with direct access to the views, reports and restricted views.
 There will also be a breadcrumb bar to the right to improve navigation.
-To the left, there will be a tree that will change depending on the view.
+In the left part of the page, there will be a tree that will change depending on the view.
 In this case, it is a NGI tree with sites as leafs.

-The main pane is occupied by a simplified form with just the basic options, the metric used, the start and end dates, and the dimensions.
+A simplified form with just the basic options, the metric used, the start and end dates, and the dimensions will occupy the main panel.
 These widgets will have help popups explaining the different options to first time users.

 Fig.2 – Interface mock-up

-In Fig 3. a several functionalities can be seen at once.
+In Fig 3. several functionalities can be seen at once.
 First, a menu for the navigation bar is shown.
 This menu is divided in sections and groups the reports by concern, making them more accessible to users with differing interests.

 It can also be seen that the sidebar has been hidden from view.
 This can be toggled in real-time without reloading with the button in the upper right.
 This leaves more screen space for the reporting and reduces visual clutter.